kurtkanaskie/accelerator-ci-maven/currency-v1/README.md

 ### Merge to Prod
-This is automatic, once the build in master succeeds
+This is automatic via Continuous Delivery, once the build in master succeeds